 For this is the way to the stars.

-The quartered shield depicts an open book representing learning, the Burning Bush symbolising the Reformed Church faith, a claymore signifying the College's Scottish heritage and the Southern Cross for Australia.
+The armorial bearings consist of a shield surmounted by a coronet and the 'Pegasus' crest.
+The 'Pegasus' was taken from the arms of the Clan Morrison, representing the founders of the school.
+The shield is quartered and has emblazoned on it an open book representing learning, the Burning Bush symbolizing the Reformed Church faith, a claymore signifying the College's Scottish heritage and the Southern Cross, Australia.
+The College motto, Sic Itur Ad Astra, is at the foot of the arms.
 The coronet at the top is the symbol of the British Commonwealth.

 The full College Coat-of-Arms was designed in 1927 but was not registered with the College of Heralds until 1986.
 The 'Pegasus' crest and the motto were chosen for the College by Mr George F Hutton, one of the two original assistant masters of 1861.